Skip to main content

 Have you every walked down the feminine hygiene aisle at a drugstore and wondered if all those so-called cleansing products are really necessary?
 They're not.

-First of all, vaginal cleansing products are not like hair products (although just as expensive).
+Vaginal cleansing products are not like hair products, although they are just as expensive.
 More is not better.
 A woman only needs to clean her vagina with warm water.
 Yes, warm water.
-Many women may not realize that the vagina has a very acidic environment, which naturally protects against bacteria.
+Many women may not realize that the vagina has an acidic environment, which naturally protects against bacteria.
 Adding chemicals, including anti-bacterial soaps, alters the normal eco-system and can allow growth of bacteria and yeast.

 • Avoid pantyhose, girdles and panties that are too tight.